Jameswlepage/wpcom-2-dify/readme.md

 # Dify-WP-Sync

 This project integrates WordPress.com sites with a [Dify](https://dify.ai) dataset.
-It syncs posts from a WordPress site into a Dify dataset, allowing you to keep your textual content up-to-date for use with Dify-based applications.
+It automatically syncs WordPress posts into a Dify dataset, allowing you to keep textual content up-to-date for use with Dify-based applications.

+## Intended Audience

+This guide is for developers who have experience with Docker, Go, and basic OAuth flows.
+If you are unfamiliar with these technologies, it’s recommended to review their documentation before proceeding.

 ## Prerequisites

 1. **Disable Autoproxxy (if applicable)**
-   Ensure that Autoproxxy settings are turned off.
-   If you're behind a corporate proxy or using tools that auto-configure a proxy, please disable them or add exceptions for the domains used (like `boc.local`) to avoid connection issues.
+   Some environments or corporate networks may use automatic proxy configurations that interfere with local callback URLs or API requests.
+Disable these auto-configured proxies or add exceptions for the `boc.local` domain.

 2. **Add `boc.local` to Your Hosts File**
-   The OAuth flow uses `http://boc.local:8080` as the callback URL.
-You need to map `boc.local` to `localhost` on your machine.
+   The OAuth flow requires `http://boc.local:8080` as the callback URL.
+Set `boc.local` to point to `127.0.0.1` on your machine.

-   - On **Linux/macOS**, edit `/etc/hosts`:
+   - **Linux/macOS**:

      ```bash
      sudo nano /etc/hosts